 What are the main differences between drone photogrammetry and LiDAR?

-drone photogrammetry and LiDAR are both technologies capable of producing excellent data results for aerial mapping, however, they differ significantly in their price and applications will depend on many factors that must be evaluated beforehand to make a technical decision.
+Drone photogrammetry and LiDAR are both technologies capable of producing excellent data results for aerial mapping, however, they differ significantly in their price and applications will depend on many factors that must be evaluated beforehand to make a technical decision.

 To give you an idea of how, when, and why to use each method, below you can find the main difference between drone photogrammetry and LiDAR.